MetaR-Languages/MetaR-Languages.github.io/MetaR/macos/README.md

     ![AddVariable](../images/AddVariable.png){:height="80%" width="80%"}

 2. Enable automatic reference re-resolution in the editor.
-For that, you need to enable the corresponding flag on the Editor page in the Project settings (menu MPS&gt;Preferences...&gt;Editor&gt; General) as shown:
+For that, you need to enable the corresponding flag ("Automatically run reference resolve quick fixes") on the Editor page in the Project settings (menu MPS&gt;Preferences...&gt;Editor&gt; General) as shown:

    ![QuickRef](../images/EnableQuickRefResolution.png){:height="90%" width="90%"}